TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Methods `setElement` and `addElement`

 Another way of setting the sparse matrix is by means of the methods `setElement` and `addElement` (\ref TNL::Matrices::SparseMatrix::setElement, \ref TNL::Matrices::SparseMatrix::addElement).
 The method can be called from both host (CPU) and device (GPU) if the matrix is allocated there.
-Note, however, that if the matrix is allocated on GPU and the methods are called from CPU there will be significant performance drop because the matrix elements will be transferer one-by-one separately.
+Note, however, that if the matrix is allocated on GPU and the methods are called from CPU there will be significant performance drop because the matrix elements will be transferred one-by-one separately.
 However, if the matrix elements setup is not a critical part of your algorithm this can be an easy way how to do it.
 See the following example:

 \includelineno SparseMatrixViewExample_setElement.cpp